AndSoItBegins/class-readers/README.md

 # class-readers
-Track reading events in class
+Android app for tracking reading events with pupils in class.